 A Surprisingly Calm Start

-Typically, sessions start with breathing exercises and simple alignment cues.
-Feet placed on the platform.
-Hands resting lightly on straps.
-Slow movements that wake up muscles rather than shock them.
+Most sessions ease in slowly — breathing first, then simple adjustments.
+Feet on the platform.
+Hands resting on the straps.
+Small, gentle movements that wake the body up rather than overwhelm it.

 Small Movements, Big Muscle Engagement